 You should know that the quality management system in a laboratory is different from an electronic quality management system (eQMS).
 In a laboratory environment, an eQMS can assist a QMS in record keeping, CAPA management, document control, and more.

-Laboratory QMS is applicable in two ISO standards:
+Laboratory QMS is applicable to two ISO standards:

 – ISO 15189 Medical Laboratories – Quality and Competence

 This standard guides the development of the laboratory’s quality management system, technical solutions, and administrative sections that are the main factor for a laboratory’s functioning.

 It is developed for laboratories that perform calibration and testing.
 It enables the calibration performing laboratory to prove accuracy in results.
 This helps increase customer trust around the world, harmony among all laboratories, and eliminates the need for further testing.

 Quality control is defined by ISO as part of the quality management requirements mandatory to fulfill accreditation.
 Some accrediting organizations use the information in ISO 15189 to guide the inspection and accreditation process.
 The ISO standard provides guidance on implementing regulatory requirements.